 To run professional email marketing campaigns, all you need is a basic strategy and the right tool that allows you to try and test various tactics.

-Professional cloud-based email marketing platforms offer plans based on the size of your email marketing list (number of subscribers.)
+Professional cloud-based email marketing software providers (like GetResponse) offer plans based on the size of your email marketing list (number of subscribers.)
 Basic plans start as low as USD 15 a month and provide features like email marketing, autoresponders, marketing automation, and landing pages – everything you need to start growing your business.

 Email marketing services are perfectly scalable.
 You can use a basic plan to start building your contact list and upgrade to more advanced plans as your online revenue grows.